Have a good photo of one of these recipes? Contact us to submit it!

 Sara Jones, Tucson CSA

 This is really a formula rather than a recipe and can be altered according to how rich you want the dish to be.
-Some recipes call for 3-4 eggs and over a cup and a half of cheese!
+Some recipes call for 3-4 eggs or just egg yolks and over a cup and a half of cheese!
 This is a bit lighter and could be made lighter still, or richer if you like!
 Corn is a great addition to this classic creamy dish in the summer and winter squash are perfect for the winter.
 Acorn squash has an edible peel, if it is cooked long enough.
-If you dislike the texture of it in this dish, use the neck of a peeled butternut squash, instead.
+If you dislike the texture of it in this dish, use any other peeled winter squash, instead.
 Turnips also make a great addition with winter squash when they are in season.
 Start the saute with a couple chopped slices of bacon or guanciale if you like, but the dish is plenty rich without it.

 - 1 onion, diced small